Couple on a date in a west chester restaurant

 January 4, 2024

 Want to buy a house before selling your current house?
 Buying a house before selling is rarely simple, but a West Chester, PA real estate agent can help you out.
+If you want a new home but still have yours to sell, an experienced real estate agent like Mike Ciunci can review your personal options.

 For those in the beginning stages of planning, let’s look at three general options to buy before you sell.